Published on

 Introduction

 In Feburuary, 2024 TrustWave posted a very detailed article regarding the group Tycoon.
 Tycoon is a group that provides Phishing-as-a-Services (PAAS) to paying "customers".
 The infrastructure will be set-up to this group and a "link" is provided, however the phishing lures will need to be set-up by the buyer.
 In our previous article surrounding this group, we made comments saying that they had not been active around the start of May, however, we have started to see a rise in activity from this group again with a new name "RaccoonO365" with similar phishing portals and a slightly new user-agent string during the portal sign-ins "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36".
+This was determined to be a False Positive and is still infact part of the Tycoon Group, RaccoonO365 was using this as fake advertising (which I fell for)

 Telegram